dimankub/Eye_Break_Reminder/readme.md

 Native notifications for Windows, Linux, and macOS.

-System tray integration with pause/test/interval/quit menu
+System tray integration with pause/test/interval/quit menu.

 Change interval from tray (10/15/20/30/45/60 min), applies instantly and is saved to config.ini